agnoster/maileron/README.md

 ## setup

-    sudo npm start postman-pat
+    sudo postman-pat

-(The `sudo` is required to listen to ports 25 and 80 for SMTP and HTTP, respectively.)
+(The `sudo` is required to listen to ports 25 and 80 for SMTP and HTTP, respectively.
+Without sudo, Pat will run on ports 9025 and 9080.)

 Now, point your MX record for a domain (such as `test.example.com`) to the server running Pat.

 ## use